 Days 1 - 3 : Santiago, Chile

 The cosmopolitan and energetic city of Santiago will be your first port of call.
 Explore the city at length with a panoramic city tour, museums and a number of leafy parks to stroll through.
 With a thriving gastronomy scene aswell, you're sure to not be disappointed.
 Cerro San Cristobal is the city's major attraction, an expansive park with spectacular views over Santiago's skyline, busy plazas, a National Zoo and Botanical Gardens.
+Included during your time here is a private half day city tour of the city, taking in the main highlights.

 Days 3 - 6 : Near Torres del Paine NP, Chile